-- 1. Customer Experience
+- 1. The Business of Retail

-- 2. Retail Business
+- 2. Customer Service for Business Retail

-- 3. Retail Operations
+- 3. Merchandising and Marketing Retail Products

 Students will learn through a range of diverse activities including case studies, project work, group work and presentations.
 The units are structured to provide the opportunity to explore key business theories and concepts in the context of the business and economic world.